DmitryShaburov/EzDSC/README.md

 * Directly run DSC configuration from app;
 * Use community modules (unpack them and place into Modules folder of your repository);
 * Install necessary community modules to target servers;
+* Store your configuration in well-formatted readable JSON format separated by folders and files, so you can store configuration in your favorite VCS

 ## How to use it?
 1. Select folder to store your DSC repository